Shrinking rates of horizontal gaps for generic translation surfaces: Introduction

 \end{enumerate} \end{thm}

 \begin{rmk} Note that the choice of a horizontal gap is a convenience.
-Apply a rotation to the full measure set in \cref{thm:01law}, and we obtain the same result in a different direction.
+Apply a rotation to the full measure set in Theorem~\ref{thm:01law}, and we obtain the same result in a different direction.
 Consider a countable subset $D_n= \{\theta_n\}_{n\in\mathbb{N}} \subseteq [0,2\pi)$.
-Since a countable union of measure 0 subsets is still measure zero, we obtain a natural corollary that the smallest gap of any of the directions in $D_n$ has the same decay rate as given in \cref{thm:01law}. \end{rmk}
+Since a countable union of measure 0 subsets is still measure zero, we obtain a natural corollary that the smallest gap of any of the directions in $D_n$ has the same decay rate as given in Theorem~\ref{thm:01law}. \end{rmk}

 We first provide an explanation for the scaling factor of $R^2$.
-Masur (\cite{Masur88Lower, Masur90QuadraticGrowth}) showed $|\Lambda_\omega(R)|$ has \emph{quadratic growth} in the sense that for each $\omega$ there exist constants $c_1,c_2$ so that for all large enough $R$.
-There are at most $4g-4$ saddle connections in the same direction, so $|\Theta_\omega(R)|$ also has quadratic growth.
-This result explains the scaling factor of $R^2$ in \cref{thm:01law}.
-The quadratic growth of saddle connections was subsequently built on in \cite{Veech98,EskinMasur01, Vorobets05, EMM15, NRW}.
+Masur (\cite{Masur88Lower,Masur90QuadraticGrowth}) showed $|\Lambda_\omega(R)|$ has \emph{quadratic growth} in the sense that for each $\omega$ there exist constants $c_1,c_2$ so that for all large enough $R$. {Because the total angle about the singular points for the flat metric is at most $4\pi(2g-2)$ and every saddle connection begins at ends at a singular point,} there are at most $4g-4$ saddle connections in the same direction, so $|\Theta_\omega(R)|$ also has quadratic growth.
+This result explains the scaling factor of $R^2$ in Theorem~\ref{thm:01law}.
+The quadratic growth of saddle connections was subsequently built on in \cite{EskinMasur01,EMM15,NRW,Veech98,Vorobets05}.